-- 1.15 Regulation 38 provides us with the power to impose a penalty on a 'relevant operator' who has contravened or is contravening a decision, direction or notice issued by us under the NI Regulations. - 1.16 A relevant operator means: - A person issued with a decision or direction under regulation 31, 32, 33, or 34; or - A person on whom a notice has been served under regulation 36. - 1.17 The NI Regulations require us, in consultation with DFINI, to prepare and publish a statement of policy with respect to the imposition of penalties and the determination of their amount11.
-A separate Northern Ireland Economic Enforcement Policy and Penalties Statement is will be developed to fulfil this requirement; this will be available on our website here12.
+1.18 Regulation 38 provides us with the power to impose a penalty on a 'relevant operator' who has contravened or is contravening a decision, direction or notice issued by us under the NI Regulations.

+1.19 A relevant operator means:

+- A person issued with a decision or direction under regulation 31, 32, 33, or 34; or - A person on whom a notice has been served under regulation 36. - 1.20 The NI Regulations require us, in consultation with DFINI, to prepare and publish a statement of policy with respect to the imposition of penalties and the determination of their amount12.
+A Northern Ireland Economic Enforcement Policy and Penalties Statement is available on our website here 13.